jivy26/nolimit-scanner/README.md

 - `--resume`: Resume from the last saved progress.
 - `--adaptive`: Use adaptive scanning to adjust worker count dynamically.
 - `--rate-limit`: Set rate limit in packets per second.
+- `--schedule`: Schedule the scan for a future time (format: "MM/DD HH:MM").

 ## Output